MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionfiltereffect-setinput.md

 ## -description

-Sets the the input at an index to the specified filter effect.
+Sets the input at an index to the specified filter effect.

 ## -parameters